hww/hww.github.io/resume.en.md

 #### Hardware-Software Complex (HSC) for an Arcade Machine from Scratch

 * Runtime Architecture (C# / Unity): Designed and implemented a deterministic execution core (engine) for game logic.
 Developed a hierarchical process system, ECS architecture (Data-Oriented), and a custom Task Manager for strict control of the game loop and elimination of data races.
+* Led the development and designed the architecture for Rocket Amusements studio projects, including the games Crazy Claw - Rings and Monster Blaster.
 * CARBON Virtual Machine: Created an isolated cross-platform low-level code execution environment to abstract logic from the target hardware.
 * SOOT LISP Interpreter: Developed a high-performance interpreter for metaprogramming, cross-compilation, and dynamic resource management.
 Designed a multi-pass cross-compiler for 8-bit architectures with automatic memory offset calculation.
 * Network Stack and Backend (Golang): Wrote a lightweight UDP server for real-time communication, a custom binary data exchange protocol, an HTTP monitoring server, and an SQLite storage layer.
 * Hardware: Designed the architecture and topology of several multi-layer I/O boards based on Nordic MCUs and ESP32.
 Wrote firmware in C++ (on bare metal / Zephyr / RTOS) for handling peripheral signals of the arcade machine.
+* Participation in a collaborative project with the legendary game designer and producer Dave Siller (lead producer of the original Crash Bandicoot and Aero the Acro-Bat).
+Technical prototyping and hardware development for "The Secret Life of Guido", an exclusive project developed under the patronage of Capcom USA.

 #### Wearable R&D System for Optical Monitoring and 3D Telemetry Visualization (PPG)